afteralec/resend-rust/README.md

 Yes, `resend-rs` already exists but doesn't implement the entire surface area of Resend's API as found in an example like the [Resend Go client](https://github.com/resendlabs/resend-go).
-This is an effort to develop a fully-functioning Resend client for Rust.
+This is an effort to develop a relatively fully-functioning Resend client for Rust.

+## Update as of v1.0.1

+The overall API for everything except anything currently in beta is implemented.

+Everything except the Domains API, which requires a paid account, is under integration test.

+Nothing is documented yet; I'm polishing some of the surface area of the APIs, then wrapping those up.